Doug Carter: Reception

 Digital Spy's Kilkelly labelled him as being "complex", "destructive", a "bad lad" and "villain".
 He later described him as a "fan favourite" and with over two thousand votes - Doug won a poll hosted by E4 to determine the audience's favourite student character.
 Anthony D. Langford from AfterElton praised Doug's friendship with Riley, Ethan and Noah Baxter (Law Thomson).
 He said that they had formed an "interesting and very cute quartet" and liked their dynamic of boyish attitude and "joking around".
 He added that Doug's comfortable reaction to Noah's sexuality was positive because if it had been a US soap opera; Doug would have freaked out.
-Langford later opined that Doug's anger towards Ethan's negligance was realistic.
+Langford later opined that Doug's anger towards Ethan's negligence was realistic.
 However, he felt that Doug evicting Ethan from his own home was unrealistic.
-Sarah Morgan from the Daily Record also felt that Hollyoaks were the latest soap to use the concecpt of the film.
+Sarah Morgan from the Daily Record also felt that Hollyoaks was the latest soap to use the concept of the film.

 The staff from Soaplife were surprised by Doug and Ste's gay storyline and did not see it coming because they were just "good friends".
 Digital Spy's readership voted their kiss as the storyline that they were most looking forward to watching.

 All About Soap's Carena Crawford and her colleagues had always been "staunch Stendan supporters".
 However, "Stug" caught their attention and decided that could make a good couple due to their chemistry.
 The writer opened that Doug and Ste's "long-awaited first kiss" was "pretty hot stuff" and continued in hailing them as "Hollyoaks hottest new couple".
 But, she would have liked to see Brendan and Ste to reunite - despite Doug and Ste's "undeniable" chemistry.
-Crawford concluded that "it's the love triangle to end all love triangles and we just can’t decide which way we want Ste to go."
+Crawford concluded that "it's the love triangle to end all love triangles and we just can't decide which way we want Ste to go."